AbdulrahmanGhitani/AbdulrahmanGhitani/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Bio-Medical%20and%20Software%20Engineering;Don't%20Escape,%20Educate&font=Fira%20Code&center=true&width=500&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

-- 🏢 I'm a BioMedical and Software Engineer
+- 🏢 I'm a BioMedical and Software Engineer interested in data science.
 - 👨‍💻 As a SBME student, I'm constantly learning and exploring new technologies to improve my skills.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
 <!--- - 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.--->